nimshav/EthnoComm-Repository/README.md

    <body>
       <p><h4>Project Conventions and Production Standards</h4></p>
       <p>A) The bibliography is organized by year of publication from the top-down.
 Within each year, publications are organized by authors' names as accepted elswhere in the acadameia.</p>
       <p>B) The project is written as a single html file due to my (dis)abilities as a programmer.
-Participants who wish to implement code that I do not know how to write can do so only if they are willing to commit to the production process in the longrun.
+Participants who wish to implement code that I do not know how to write can do so only if they are willing to commit to the production process.
 Such individuals are welcome to contact me directly at: <a href="https://00806.net/?page_id=7">00806.net</a>.</p>
       <p>C) The html standard for coding an item in this bibliogrphy is the following:</p>
       <p>Line 1: Author name and year of publication.</p>
       <p>Line 2: Title of publication and a hyperlink to its content.</p>